Skip to content

 • Date of opening of foreign account would be mandatorily required to be specified by the assessee in the return of income.

-• The offence of concealment of income or evasion of tax in relation to a foreign asset will be made a predicate offence under the Prevention of Money-Laundering Act, 2002 (PMLA).
-This provision would enable the enforcement agencies to attach and confiscate unaccounted assets held abroad and launch prosecution against persons indulging in laundering of black money.
+• The offense of concealment of income or evasion of tax in relation to a foreign asset will be made a predicate offence under the Prevention of Money-Laundering Act, 2002 (PMLA).
+This provision would enable the enforcement agencies to attach and confiscate unaccounted assets held abroad and launch prosecution against persons indulging in the laundering of black money.

 • The definition of proceeds of crime under PMLA is being amended to enable attachment and confiscation of equivalent asset in India where the asset located abroad cannot be forfeited.